With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

-Learn MoreValley Coastal Bend Healthcare System Corpus Christi Specialty Clinic is a mental health clinic in Corpus Christi, Texas, located at 205 South Enterprize Parkway, 78405.
-Valley Coastal Bend Healthcare System Corpus Christi Specialty Clinic offers outpatient treatment and telemedicine/telehealth.
-Valley Coastal Bend Healthcare System Corpus Christi Specialty Clinic provides couples/family therapy, dialectical behavior therapy and cognitive behavioral therapy to seniors 65 or older, adults and young adults.
-Valley Coastal Bend Healthcare System Corpus Christi Specialty Clinic also supports clients referred from the court/judicial system, people requiring dual diagnosis treatment and people with serious mental illness.
-Some other services provided by Valley Coastal Bend Healthcare System Corpus Christi Specialty Clinic include diet and exercise counseling, family psychoeducation and supported housing.
+Learn MoreValley Coastal Bend Healthcare System Corpus Christi Specialty Clinic is one of mental health facilities in Corpus Christi, Texas, located at 205 South Enterprize Parkway, 78405 zip code.
+Valley Coastal Bend Healthcare System Corpus Christi Specialty Clinic provides outpatient treatment and telemedicine/telehealth.
+Valley Coastal Bend Healthcare System Corpus Christi Specialty Clinic provides cognitive behavioral therapy, couples/family therapy and dialectical behavior therapy to seniors 65 or older, adults and young adults.
+Valley Coastal Bend Healthcare System Corpus Christi Specialty Clinic also supports clients referred from the court/judicial system, people with PTSD and veterans.
+Additional services provided at Valley Coastal Bend Healthcare System Corpus Christi Specialty Clinic include vocational rehabilitation services, intensive case management and diet and exercise counseling.

-Learn MoreNueces Center For Mental Health And Intellectual Disabilities is a mental health facility in Corpus Christi, TX, located at 1546 South Brownlee Boulevard, in the 78404 zip code.
+Learn MoreNueces Center For Mental Health And Intellectual Disabilities is a mental health clinic in Corpus Christi, TX, located at 1546 South Brownlee Boulevard, 78404 zip code area.
 Nueces Center For Mental Health And Intellectual Disabilities provides outpatient treatment and telemedicine/telehealth.
-Nueces Center For Mental Health And Intellectual Disabilities provides individual psychotherapy, trauma therapy and psychotropic medication to seniors 65 or older, adults and young adults.
-Nueces Center For Mental Health And Intellectual Disabilities also supports active duty military, veterans and people with PTSD.
-Some other services available at Nueces Center For Mental Health And Intellectual Disabilities include assertive community treatment, court-ordered outpatient treatment and psychosocial rehabilitation services.
+Nueces Center For Mental Health And Intellectual Disabilities offers integrated dual diagnosis disorder treatment, couples/family therapy and trauma therapy to young adults, seniors 65 or older and adults.
+Nueces Center For Mental Health And Intellectual Disabilities also supports military families, seniors or older adults and active duty military.
+Additional services offered at Nueces Center For Mental Health And Intellectual Disabilities include assertive community treatment, supported housing and court-ordered outpatient treatment.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.